Confidence Scores Explained

 What a confidence score actually represents

 A confidence score reflects how strongly the visible evidence supports a specific finding.
 It is not the same thing as truth, and it should never be read as a guarantee.
+A score is a review signal inside the report, not a final decision about what happened.

 How to think about high, medium, and low confidence